Operation al-Mizan

-The Operation al-Mizan (Operation Justice) was a series of strategic military campaigns conducted by the Pakistan army and 10,000 United States special operations forces from 2002 to 2006.
-It continued for five years in various phases eventually, several other operations including, the Operation Carlosa II.
+Operation al-Mizan (Operation Justice) was a series of strategic military campaigns conducted by the Pakistan Army and United States special operations forces from 2002 to 2006.
+It continued for five years in various phases, several other operations including the Operation Carlosa II.
 Al-Mizan was the first major operation of Pakistani troops to combat foreign militant outfits in North Waziristan of North-West Frontier Province.
 An estimate of 70,000 to 80,000 troops were deployed in affected areas.